7 Little Known Ways to Increase Fuel Efficiency

 3. Use air conditioning sparingly.

 Continuing on from the last point, it may be better to utilize outside airflow for city driving.
 Using AC always weighs on your engine, but the effect is far more pronounced with the stop/start nature of city driving.
-So roll your windows down and enjoy the breeze as you cruise through Selma.

 4. Change your engine air filters.